 Winston Churchill said in May 1940 he would wage war from the Cabinet Room.
 The Cabinet War Rooms hosted over 115 Cabinet meetings.
 Other notable attractions include Transatlantic Telephone Room directly connecting to the Pentagon building and Churchill’s office-bedroom with BBC broadcasting equipment.
 You can explore the original desk from which he addressed the public four times during the war and look at his personal belongings.
 Churchill War Rooms is one of the World War 2 museums in London.
 It offers classic visits with booking in advance, private guided tours, and Operation Black Door, an immersive event experience.

-Churchill War Rooms Info
+Plan your trip to Churchill War Rooms

 3. Imperial War Museum London